directus/directus/docs/getting-started/contributing.md

 ## Development Workflow

 Before getting started, ensure you your local environment meets our [minimum requirements](/guides/installation/cli) and you are familiar with Git.
+Please ensure you're on the "current" version of Node.js (see [Node's release schedule](https://nodejs.org/en/about/releases/)).

 ### 1. Fork the Directus repository